FACET: Multi-Agent AI Supporting Teachers in Scaling Differentiated Learning for Diverse Students: Introduction

+Educational research demonstrates that effective differentiation must extend beyond cognitive performance to include motivational factors and learning differences, such as reading and writing difficulties or ADHD \cite{bernackiSystematicReviewResearch2021,gayeWorkingMemoryMath2024a}.
+Evidence supports this approach: Stepwise cognitive strategies improve mathematics outcomes for students with ADHD \cite{iseman_cognitive_2011}, whose working memory deficits require specially designed materials \cite{gayeWorkingMemoryMath2024a}.
+However, implementing such comprehensive differentiation in everyday practice remains prohibitively time-intensive for most teachers.
 To manage increasing workloads, some teachers turn to large language models (LLM) (e.g., ChatGPT) for generating teaching materials \cite{schummel_specifying_2025}.
-However, using single LLMs presents several limitations: First, they exhibit instability in learner simulation and high prompt sensitivity \cite{mannekote_can_2024,ilkou_dyslexia_2025}.
+However, using single LLMs presents several limitations: First, they exhibit instability in learner simulation and high prompt sensitivity \cite{mannekoteCanLLMsReliably2025,ilkou_dyslexia_2025}.
 Second, they often fail to align with specific curricula, learning goals, or classroom contexts.
 Third, chatbots lack the scalability required for complex workflows, which becomes problematic when accommodating several learning groups and new requirements during the semester.

-Multi-agent architectures offer a promising alternative to single LLM approaches.
-They enable stable, reusable learner representations through specialized agents with distinct pedagogical roles \cite{wang_llm-powered_2025,haase_beyond_2025}.
+Multi-agent architectures offer a promising alternative to single LLM approaches \cite{wang_llm-powered_2025,haase_beyond_2025}.
+They enable stable, reusable learner representations through specialized agents with distinct pedagogical roles.
 Teachers can use the same student personas throughout the school year, reducing prompting effort.
 Additionally, agents can be equipped with structured knowledge, such as curriculum-aligned tasks and learning goals, didactic approaches, and guidelines for designing accessible teaching materials for students with dyslexia, ADHD, and other learning requirements.

 Building on these advances, we present \facet, a teacher-facing multi-agent system designed to operationalize differentiation beyond performance while preserving educator authority (see Figure~\ref{fig:banner}).
 Teachers define learner profiles based on diverse characteristics, including motivation, learning differences, and prior knowledge, modify uploaded materials or generate new content, and review all outputs before classroom use.
 This approach keeps teachers in control, ensuring that AI-generated materials serve their pedagogical goals and fit their classroom realities.
 Therefore, \facet was developed through close collaboration with domain experts; from the beginning, mathematics teachers informed curriculum alignment and validated the didactic structure of the generated worksheets.
 Teachers with expertise in dyslexia reviewed accessibility adaptations for dyslexia-related profiles.
 This close partnership with practitioners extends throughout our research, from the formative workshops and teacher surveys presented in this paper to an ongoing longitudinal deployment across schools, ensuring that \facet remains grounded in authentic classroom needs.